 The constant splitting of universes means that there is essentially any and every parallel reality you could imagine due to the infinite monkey theorem.

-Take this one step further, and if our consciousness only exists where we are alive, then we’d theoretically live forever and never die.
+Take this one step further, and if our consciousness only exists when/where we are alive, then we’d theoretically live forever and never die.
 Here’s where the real weirdness begins.

 Max Tegmark’s Quantum Suicide Experiment

 The following thought experiment tests whether or not Everett’s theory is correct, but you are literally betting your own life to figure it out.